solecnugit/solecnugit.github.io/_members/tao-wei.md

 ---

 Tao Wei is working towards on the MS degree in the School of Data Science and Engineering, East China Normal University, Shanghai, China.
-His research interests include AI compiles and DNN model inference spped up.
+His research interests include AI compiles and DNN model inference speed up.